Pine County, Minnesota

 Pine County is a county in the U.S. state of Minnesota.
 As of the 2020 census, the population was 28,876.
 Its county seat is Pine City.
 The county was formed in 1856 and organized in 1872.
+Today, Pine County is the fastest growing county in the state.
 Part of the Mille Lacs Indian Reservation is in Pine County.

 History

 Pine County was organized on March 1, 1856, with territory partitioned from Chisago and Ramsey counties.
 The original county seat was Chengwatana.
 It was named for its abundant pine tree growth.

-In 1857, Buchanan County in full and southern parts of Aitkin and Carlton Counties were formed from the original Pine County, with Kanabec County organized a year later.
+In 1857, Buchanan County in full and the southern parts of Aitkin and Carlton Counties were formed from the original Pine County, with Kanabec County organized a year later.
 In 1861, Buchanan County was dissolved and folded into Pine County.
 Pine County was reorganized in 1872, with Pine City named as the county seat for the remaining smaller area.

 Popular culture

 Pine County has been featured in a series of mysteries by Dean Hovey.